How much do I need to save for retirement?

 If your savings are not on track, the sooner you address the issue, the easier it will be to resolve, because compounding returns will do some work for you and are more powerful over longer periods.

-A good financial adviser can help you work out whether you are on track or you can get an indication of what your savings will provide in retirement yourself using online retirement calculators.
+A good financial adviser can help you work out whether you are on track or you can get an indication of what your savings will provide in retirement yourself using Smart About Money's Retirement Savings Calculator.

 An adviser will use retirement planning software and assumptions to project just how much you will have by the time you get to retirement age, how much income those savings can provide, and how long that income will last in retirement.